 - Personal Information

 If you have no experience, you will have to rely on your objective statement to make a case for the company to hire you.
 Bereft of experience, what can you offer the company?

 You will have to pull out your strongest soft and hard skills to convince the Hiring Manager to hire you.
 Remember the objective statement is your sales pitch.
 Let them know why they should hire you instead of someone else.

 Auto Mechanic Resume Writing Tips

 We’ve explained how you can craft an objective statement that does just that.
-But you can also carry over the conversation to the Strengths section.
+But you can also carry over the conversation to the Skills section.

-In our sample Auto Mechanic resume, we went into detail on key entries like the types of software Michael was proficient with and on his soft skills or personality attributes.
-By adding more information, you can help the Hiring Manager understand how you fit into their organization.
+The resume sample, goes into detail on key entries like the types of software Michael was proficient with and on his soft skills or personality attributes.
+By adding more information, you can help the recruiter understand how you fit into their organization.

 Besides the resumes listed above, we recommend going through the following resume writing and job seeking tips:

 Felix’s work has been appreciated and shared on many well known online publications such as: BusinessInsider, FoxNews, SmartRecruiters, Business.com, Huffpost, ZipRecruiter, SnagAJob and many others.

 Felix has extensive experience in human resources, recruitment and online business development.
 On ResumeOK, he uses his 10+ years of experience in the recruitment industry to provide step by step instructions on how to write solid resumes that will catch the attention of the recruiter.